JimberSoftware/docs/advanced/activedirectory/activedirectory.md

 The installer can be found [here](https://signal.jimber.io/clients/windows-server-latest.msi).
 The installation is done by simply executing the MSI as an administrator.

-Starting Jimber Network Isolation, a dialog box will emerge:
+Starting Jimber SASE, a dialog box will emerge:

 ![jimber_server_settings.png](/jimber_server_settings.png ':size=500')